 Day 17 — The Infiltration Begins

-The Collective sent three agents through side passages — maintenance corridors that predated the Cathedral's conversion to a sacred site.
-They carried electromagnetic recording equipment.
-Their mission: document whatever the relay chamber was transmitting.
-They concealed themselves in the upper amplification arrays.
+The Collective sent three agents through side passages — maintenance corridors connecting to unmapped sections of the old ORACLE infrastructure.
+They carried electromagnetic recording equipment designed to capture the relay chamber's output at close range.
+They concealed themselves in the upper amplification arrays, thirty meters above the floor.

 Neither the Faithful nor the NCC knew they were there.